top of page

 Building a Gin - Top to Bottom

-Below is a profile of some of gin’s most common botanicals.
-They are grouped into three tiers based on what they contribute to a gin: top notes, mid motes and base notes.
-You’ll notice that for the most part, the types of botanicals common in each tier happens to resemble the composition of a plant.
-The base notes are provided by roots, the mid notes are seeds, nuts and barks and the top notes are the largley leaves, fruits and flowers.
-Clearly, Mother Nature knows what she’s doing.
+Below is a profile of some of gin’s most common botanicals categorized into three tiers: top notes, mid notes, and base notes.
+You might notice each tier mirrors the composition of a plant.
+Base notes typically come from roots, mid notes from seeds, nuts, and barks, and top notes from leaves, fruits, and flowers. learly, Mother Nature knows what she’s doing.

 Top Notes